-These fudgey brownies have a subtle, smokey heat thanks to ancho chile powder.
+These fudgey brownies have a subtle, smoky heat thanks to ancho chile powder.
 Cinnamon and cayenne round out the warm flavors while the chocolate chips add a double dose of chocolate.

 loosely adapted from Dorie Greenspan's Classic Brownies